rachitmehrotra1/devops-restapi/README.md

 # devops-restapi
-Devops Assignment - RESTful API and Agile development
+Can Be Used for testing as starts up everything as a demon on vagrant up itself so no need to ssh too!
+DO NOT MERGE TO MASTER Devops Assignment - RESTful API and Agile development

 This project contains a minimalistic service that lets people (“users”) input in their available times.
 And then use the “meet” function to find common time that set of users are available to get a meeting time.